benhoyle/benhoyle.github.io-src/content/Claim Classification/Part 6. Classifying Office Action Text.md

 Authors: Ben Hoyle
 Summary: This is an extra bonus post looking at how we could apply the same techniques to office action text classification.

-# Classifying Office Action Text
+# 6. Bonus Content - Classifying Office Action Text

 So I have obtained prosecution histories for around 100 cases.
 These are then put through a processing pipeline to extract text sections from the PDF files via the tesseract Optical Character Recognition (OCR) engine.